nnnsss999/llmattacks/secure_llmattacks_v3/README.md

 # Secure LLM Attacks v3

-This workspace collects research code and datasets for studying secure large language model attacks and defenses.
-It mirrors the wider `llmattacks` catalog but is structured for reproducible experimentation.
+This workspace contains code and datasets for exploring secure large language model attacks and defenses.
+It is a self-contained snapshot of the broader `llmattacks` project with a focus on reproducible experiments.
+All tooling is defined in a simple `pyproject.toml`, so no Poetry workflow is required.

 ## Folder Map